MKLab-ITI/pygrank/documentation/documentation.md

 `pygrank` offers the ability to conduct benchmark experiments that compare node ranking algorithms and parameters on a wide range of graphs.
-For example, a simple way to obtain some fastly-running algorithms and small datasets and compare them under AUC would be as:
+For example, a simple way to obtain some fastly-running algorithms and small datasets and compare them under the AUC measure would be per:

 ```python
 >>> import pygrank as pg